 To use the neti pot, tilt your head sideways over the sink and place the spout of the neti pot in the upper nostril.
 Breathing through your open mouth, gently pour the saltwater solution into your upper nostril so that the liquid drains through the lower nostril.
 Repeat on the other side.

-Neti pots are often available in pharmacies and health food stores, as well online.
+Neti pots are often available in pharmacies, health food stores and online.
+Other devices, such as squeeze bottles and pressurized canisters, also can be used to rinse or irrigate the nasal passages.
 Talk to your doctor to see if nasal rinsing is right for you.

-- Sinus rinsing and neti pots.
-Centers for Disease Control and Prevention. http://www.cdc.gov/parasites/naegleria/sinus-rinsing.html.
-Accessed Dec.
-4, 2014.
+- Sinus rinsing for health or religious practice.
+Centers for Disease Control and Prevention. https://www.cdc.gov/parasites/naegleria/sinus-rinsing.html.
+Accessed Nov.
+2, 2017.